scottpersinger/scottpersinger.github.io/_posts/2020-05-11-the-value-of-trust.md

 ---
-published: false
+layout: post
+title: 'Trust'
+date: '2020-05-11 00:07:56'
+featured_image: 'assets/images/posts/trust.png'
+featured: true
 ---
-Over the years I have come to appreciate how **trust** is key ingredient to any effective engineering organization.
+Over the years I have come to appreciate how **trust** is the key ingredient to any effective engineering organization.
 The presence of trust enables all sort of things to magically happen, while its abscence can torpedo almost any effort.
 Patrick Lencioni, in his book [The Advantage](https://www.amazon.com/Advantage-Organizational-Everything-Business-Lencioni-ebook/dp/B006ORWT3Y) places trust as the base principle amongst five that he identifies as the keys to any healthy organization.

 ## Types of trust in the org